 I blinked and smiled back, then turned to the rail to complete my own little cleaning project.
 It was then I spotted a large dolphin fish swimming right toward me.
 I froze when I saw it.

-And the colors — green on top, yellow below — matching those of the Brazilian flag.
-And like the flag there were also stars: spots large and small, freckling the fish from head to tail, making it look like a living constellation was gliding through the water.
+And its coloring — green on top, yellow below — matching the colors of the Brazilian flag.
+And like the flag there were also stars: spots large and small, marking the fish from head to tail, making it look like a living constellation was gliding through the water.
 If Brazil didn’t already have a national fish, the perfect candidate was heading right for me.

 “The dourado!”
 I repeated, furiously pointing my finger at the water, then jabbing it across the deck — right toward him.

 His eyes got big then.
 He was standing right beside the gaff and he pulled it out in a flash.
 Spinning around, he only had to take one step forward to put him where he needed to be at the rail.
 I turned back just in time to see the dourado’s scythe-like tail slip like phantom under the hull.

 Ze stood stock-still at the rail, gaff raised and his arm cocked.
 A few feet aft, Mamede and João were also peering over the side.
 João could hardly contain himself, bouncing up and down on the balls of his feet, calling softly to the fish, “Vem peixe, vem. . .”

 “THERE!”
 João shouted, pointing down to Ze’s right.